top of page

 Mulch

 What is mulch?
 Mulch is anything that covers the ground to hold in water and prevents weeds from germinating.
-Mulch can be pine straw, bark chips, cypress mulch, gravel, marble chips, wheat straw, newspaper and whatever else you want.
-The beauty of mulch is most can be turned into the soil next spring to add organic matter that improves the planting area.
+Mulch can be pine straw, bark chips, cypress mulch, gravel, marble chips, wheat straw, newspaper, etc. The beauty of mulch is most can be turned into the soil next spring to add organic matter that improves the planting area.

 Hunters

 All hunters know that a successful hunt does not start on opening day of the season.
 The hunters with the best “luck" start now preparing food plots and setting up salt licks to make those animals feel welcome.
-Pennington spring deer mix, and rackmaster seeds are ready to plant now to increase your luck come fall.
+Athens Seed spring deer mix is ready to plant now to increase your luck come fall.

 Portable Color

-Old rusted wheel barrows, buckets, and giant pots make interesting spots for color in small niches beside your walk ways and drives.
+Old rusted wheel barrows, buckets, and giant pots make interesting vessels for color in various spots beside your walk ways and on porches.
 Lantana, geraniums, scaevola, vinca, and begonias are all sun lovers that need very little water and attention.
+See our vast selection of hanging baskets and ready-made color bowls.

 Pruning